-BAD MARKETING: Withholding Important Information or Descriptive Comments
+Withholding Important Information or Descriptive Comments

-When there are tons of homes on the market, simply tossing out a property address while noting the numbers of bedrooms and baths is insufficient information for a home buyer.
-It doesn't tell a buyer why she should make an appointment to see the home.
+When there are many homes on the market, simply providing a property address and noting the number of bedrooms and baths is insufficient information for a home buyer.
+It says nothing about why a potential buyer should make an appointment to see the home.

-Sellers should focus on:
+To accomplish this, sellers should focus on:

-- What makes the home unique?
+- What makes the home unique

-BAD MARKETING: Underestimating the Importance of Broker/Agent Previews
+Underestimating the Importance of Broker/Agent Previews

 - Offer drawings for small gifts or gift certificates.

-- Give online certificates that can be immediately e-mailed.
+- Give online certificates that can be immediately emailed.

-BAD MARKETING: Restricting Access for Showings
+Restricting Access for Showings

-BAD MARKETING: Offering Less Commission Than Other Listings
+Offering Lower Commission Than Other Listings

-BAD MARKETING: Not Including Buyer Incentives
+Not Including Buyer Incentives

-- Home protection plan
+- A home protection plan

-- Buy-down mortgage interest rate
+- A buy-down mortgage interest rate

 - Weekend getaway for two

-BAD MARKETING: Saying No to Advertising
+Saying No to Advertising

-BAD MARKETING: Saying No to Virtual Tours
+Saying No to Virtual Tours